project-koku/koku/docs/source/users.rst

 Customer Owner
 ##############

-When a customer is created a user is also created associated with the customer.
-This initial user is referred to a the customer owner and has special privileges.
+When a customer is created, a user is also created associated with the customer.
+This initial user is referred to as the customer owner and has special privileges.
 A customer owner has the following privileges:

 - Adding new users
 - Removing users